 Peer Coaching Model

-Using coaching methods can help managers and high potential employees develop their leadership skills and capabilities in different ways, such as:
+There are many examples of successful leadership development programs that use coaching methods to help managers and high-potential employees develop their leadership skills and capabilities in different ways.
+Two ways include:

 Develops mentoring relationships